 Do you share your access to legal technologies with your less fortunate counterparties?

-Contract experts need to be mindful of implicit biases that can arise in contracts, contract negotiations, and contracting technologies.
-Eliminating implicit bias in your contracts will help you negotiate better contracts, forge deeper relationships, and promote the principles of diversity, equity and inclusion.
-This Rule #9 on Eliminating Bias will address how to identify and eliminate implicit biases – such as language, gender, and resource bias – from our contracts.
+Contract experts need to be mindful of contract biases that can arise in contracts, contract negotiations, and contracting technologies.
+Eliminating contract biases will help you negotiate better contracts, forge deeper relationships, and promote the principles of diversity, equity and inclusion.
+This CRE Rule #9 on Eliminating Bias will address how to identify and eliminate implicit biases – such as language, gender, and resource bias – from our contracts.

 Rule # 9 – Identify and eliminate contract biases.